-While the extent of item non response has not been quantified, the question on age and employment status can be sensitive and respondents may not be prepared to reveal this information.
+While the extent of item non-response has not been quantified, the question on age and employment status can be sensitive and respondents may not be prepared to reveal this information.

-Overall response rate for the most recently published results (year 2017) was 42.2%.
+Overall response rate for the most recently published results (year 2018) was 35%.
+This compares with a 42% response rate in 2017.
 The most common reasons for non-response are: